AryaMirshafii/myusicBackendAPI/README.md

 /aiPredictions
 /aiPredictions/predictionID

-The above are used to store and retrieve JSON data of the predictions made by the neural network.
+The above are used to store and retrieve JSON data of the predictions made by the Tensorflow model.

+/allSongs
+/allSongs/songID
+The above are used to store data about all of the songs on my computer onto the mongodb server.
+The tensorflow model makes a prediction based on BPM of the songs stored in the /songID route and then compares the array of prediction values to the songs in /allSongs.
+The results are placed in /aiPredictions.